AustinCodingAcademy/react-redux-actions-practice/README.md

   * Import the appropriate component into the container
   * Create mapStateToProps function
   * Call the connect function
-  * SpecialTextContainer.js
+  * SpecialTextContainer.js - dONE
     * map a prop called `text` to the state `specialText`
-  * UsersContainer.js
+  * UsersContainer.js - DONE
     * map a prop called `users` to the state `users`
     * map a prop called `firstNameFilter` to the state `searchText`
     * map a prop called `sortOn` to the state `currentUserSort`
-  * CounterContainer.js
+  * CounterContainer.js - DONE
     * map a prop called `count` to the state `currentCount`
-  * CurrentCityContainer.js
+  * CurrentCityContainer.js - DONE
     * map a prop called `text` to the state `currentCity`
-  * ThermostatContainer.js
+  * ThermostatContainer.js - DONE
     * map a prop called `temp` to the state `currentTemp`
-  * VideoPlayerContainer.js
+  * VideoPlayerContainer.js - DONE
     * map a prop called `URL` to the state `videoURL`
     * map a prop called `scale` to the state `videoScale`
-  * ModalContainer.js
+  * ModalContainer.js  - DONE
     * map a prop called `isLoading` to the state `isLoading`

 ### Create these Containers that care about changing the data